-Hello, I got enough of your articles on natural medicine and I decided to write to you and ask for advice.
-I have been diagnosed with chlamidia and are making mischief in the joints.
+Hello, I got enough of your articles about natural medicine and I decided to write to you and ask for advice.
+Chlamydia have been detected and they are mischievous in the joints.
 How do they face them when ATB does not help?
 Can you advise?

 Hello.
 I am glad to get back to the questions - because of the unforeseen circumstances, I have been unable to answer most of the questions recently.
-From this you can understand that:
+From this you can be informed that:

-You are not the first to ask for chlamydia.
+You are not the first to ask about chlamydia.
 Chlamydia is difficult to treat.
-It is an oral streptococcus, Eppstein-Barr virus, or a mold in the 3rd and 4th interpersonal area of the foot - very common and usually not very virulent.
+It is an oral streptococcus, Eppstein-Barr virus, or mold in the 3rd and 4th interpersonal foot areas - very common and usually not very virulent.
 But if we grab a bad strain or have an immune problem , we have a problem.
 I do not want to flatten chlamydia.
 Her problem is that she has to fight like a parasite.
 Its prevalence is by no means 100% and thus causes problems more often than papillomavirus or fatty tissue.

 Your first-line antibiotics did not kill you.
-Father Nature would ideally want to get some fresh antibacterial.
-Unfortunately, this will not work.
+After father of nature, he would ideally want to get out with some fresh antibacterial remedy.
+Unfortunately this will not work.
 Not that they did not exist - we just do not know them.
-All I know is, for cases like your one, written in a separate article on chlamydia and its natural treatment .
+All I know is, for cases like yours, written in a separate article on chlamydia and its natural treatment .
 Once again, clicking on the link in the previous sentence will show you everything I can say about natural chlamydia treatment.

-The Chlamydia trachomatis parasite, as you know, goes inside the cells and is therefore hard to destroy.
-However, if we could manage to remove it, we could concentrate on reactive inflammation of the joints .
+The Chlamydia trachomatis parasite, as you surely know, runs inside the cells and is therefore hardly destructible.
+However, if we were able to remove it, we could concentrate on reactive inflammation of the joints .
 There are also effective adaptogens for this purpose.
-But until you get rid of the infection , it is of little importance that you are suppressing immunity by common analgesics such as corticosteroids and cyclooxygenase inhibitors as part of the palliative therapy of painful joints.
+But until you get rid of the infection , it is of little importance for you to suppress immunity by common analgesics, such as corticosteroids and cyclooxygenase inhibitors, in the palliative joint therapy of painful joints.

 Thank you for your answer.
-In replying that I found chlamidia and creatures to be angry at my feet, you described another type of chlamidia.
-I have pulmonary and not sex.
+In replying that chlamidies and creatures found me angry on my feet, you described another type of chlamidia.
+I have a lung and not a sexual one.
 Is there any difference?
 Natural treatment options?

 The difference is.
 Pulmonary chlamydia is another species ( Chlamydia pneumoniae ).
 There is also a lot of similarities with Chlamydia trachomatis infection .
 I admit that there is no particularly effective natural whip on Chlamydia.
-Now I will respond to you in the light of what you are writing, without trying to predict whether this information will be further modified and refined by you.
+Now I will answer again in the light of what you are writing, without trying to foresee if this information will be further modified and refined by you.
 You must provide accurate information for the exact answer.
-That's why I always repeat that remote advice is only informative and only a doctor who sees you in front of you in the office has the right to decide on the treatment.
+That is why I always repeat that remote advice is only informative and only the doctor who sees you in the office has the right to decide on the treatment.

 Short complement to pulmonary chlamydia

 Pulmonary chlamydia is less scientifically researched than sex chlamydia.
 In addition, I specialize in adaptogens and these are generally not used to treat pneumonia and other infectious diseases .
 Nevertheless, I have already tried in the literature to find herbs with a possible antibiotic effect in chlamydia.
-What I have already said in the article on Chlamydiae sexually is partly for pulmonary chlamydia, except for ignoring parsley, creeping pine, and other only diuretic herbs whose main purpose in sex chlamydia is to flush the urinary tract.
-So with your new information, I do not add any new natural antibiotics .
+What I have already said in the article on sex chlamydia is partly for pulmonary chlamydia, except for ignoring parsley, creeping puddles and other only diuretic herbs, the main purpose of which is to rinse the urinary tract in sex chlamydia.
+So, with your new information, I do not add any new natural antibiotics .
 But I will add a combination of Coptis chinensis , Scutellaria baicalensis , Amyl cory ( Phellodendron amurense ) and gardenia jasminoides .
-This combination of TCM (Huang Lian Jie Du, quantitative 9g coptidis rhizoma , 6g scutellariae radix , 6g phellodendri cortex , 6-12g gardeniae fructus , put in 1 liter of water and Slowly cook to evaporate about 1/3 of the water) has a traditional use in pneumonia and even urinary tract infections.
-Liu2009ihj mentions this combination as potentially effective in suppressing the side effects of pulmonary chlamydia.
+This combination of TCM (Huang Lian Jie Du, quantitative 9g coptidis rhizoma , 6g scutellariae radix , 6g phellodendri cortex , 6-12g gardeniae fructus , put in 1l of water and Slowly cook to evaporate about 1/3 of the water) has a traditional use in pneumonia and even urinary tract infections.
+Liu2009ihj reported this combination as potentially effective in suppressing the side effects of pulmonary chlamydia.
 This single study alone would mean little if it were not based on the traditional therapeutic recommendation of the TCM.
-However, this information, which I provide as a biologist, does not prescribe accurate dosing and does not serve therapeutic purposes.
-For the treatment of chronic infectious diseases by TČM methods, you will need to visit a healer (preferably a physician) who knows the TČM who will give you precise instructions for use with regard to your individual health condition.
+However, this information, which I provide as a biologist, does not prescribe accurate dosing and does not serve for therapeutic purposes.
+To treat chronic infectious diseases by TČM methods, you will need to visit a healer (preferably MUDr.)
+Who knows the TČM who will give you precise instructions for use with regard to your individual health condition.